paucarolopez/airport_management/README.md

 ## External Help

-Some parts of this text was developed with the help of AI tools such as ChatGPT.
+Some parts of this text were developed with the help of AI tools such as ChatGPT.

 ---